tenzir/tenzir/web/docs/use-cases/build-a-security-data-lake.md

 today's linear schema evolution is not suitable for typical detection and response workloads and requires custom engineering.

-## Solution: Tenzir as a building block for your Security Data Lake
+## Solution: Tenzir as ETL for your Security Data Lake

 Tenzir's Security Data Pipelines provide the ETL layer for your lake, taking care of data collection, reshaping, filtering, and normalization.
 Tenzir